3D printing is rapidly reaching industrial commercialisation in numerous sectors; IDTechEx

 hold a commanding oversight of this industry.
 As part of this session, their central R&D labs will give a presentation on their progressions in utilising 3D printing and topology optimisation for lightweight designs.

-A key consideration in lightweighting is the choice of material be it polymeric, metallic, ceramic, or alternatively a composite or multi-material hybrid configuration.
-A dedicated session provides an overview of the different materials explored by 3D Printing and these will be assessed and benchmarked for their opportunities in lightweight designs.
+A key consideration in any 3D printing application is the choice of material.
+A dedicated session provides an overview of the different materials explored by 3D Printing, led by IDTechEx